MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-scale-and-throughput.md

 ## About Throughput

-This chapter presents a description along with some examples to help you understand throughput and the impact that DeployR artifacts have on this throughput. **Artifacts** are workspace objects and working directory files that are generated during R code execution.
+In this section, we present you with a description and some examples to help you understand throughput and the impact that DeployR artifacts have on this throughput. **Artifacts** are workspace objects and working directory files that are generated during R code execution.
 Additionally, we highlight the settings needed to optimize DeployR for high-volume throughput.

 ### Understanding Throughput